ongfong/credit_fraud_detection_xgboost/README.md

 Notes:

-- These numbers are a snapshot and will change when you retrain the model.
+-- These numbers are a snapshot and will change when you retrain the model.
 Run `python main.py` to produce a fresh `metrics.json` in `models/production/xgboost_model/`.
+-- Note: recall on the test set is ~0.80 (the model recovers around 80% of fraud cases).
+Tune or re-evaluate if you need a different precision/recall trade-off.
-- If you need ROC AUC / PR AUC values for the current trained model, re-run the pipeline with the extended evaluation enabled (the training script will add `auc_roc` and `auc_pr` to the metrics file when available).
+-- If you need ROC AUC / PR AUC values for the current trained model, re-run the pipeline with the extended evaluation enabled (the training script will add `auc_roc` and `auc_pr` to the metrics file when available).

 ## Development notes and assumptions